Documentation Index

 Shell Command Best Practices

-When creating shell commands:- Include error handling with
+- Include error handling with

 2>/dev/null || echo "Command failed"